zoylendt/zoylendt.github.io/content/Selfhosted/Storage monitoring with Diskover.md

 ## Manually creating indices

+> [!warning]
+> With the Community Edition of diskover, only one index can be viewed/analyzed at given time.

 If the connection to the `elasticsearch` container works, the message `No completed indices found in Elasticsearch.
 Run a crawl and after it finishes reload select indices page.` should be displayed after login.